vrijraj/Firebase-For-Web/README.md

 ## 2) Firebase Authentication
 ### 1.2) Auth with Email and Password
 #### 1.2.1) Sign Up New User
+Create a form that allows new users to register with your app using their email address and a password.
+When a user completes the form, validate the email address and password provided by the user, then pass them to the createUserWithEmailAndPassword method:
 ```js

 <script src="https://www.gstatic.com/firebasejs/4.12.1/firebase.js"></script>